UDT-ITF/website/source/api/index.md

 > retrieve it?
 Or, do I need more coffee?

 ### 2.5 Mode
+The mode parameter specifies how the "text coordinates" in the subsequent fragment parameter are to be interpreted.
+It enables “text coordinates” to be specified according to not only character offsets but also  the text’s higher level structural elements.
+There are numerous advantages to specifying fragments according to higher level structural elements:

+1. URLs are more human friendly.
-The mode parameter specifies how a text fragment is specified in the subsequent fragment parameter by providing a system of "text coordinates".
-This provides the option for text fragments to be specified in terms of the higher level structural elements of a text, rather than just using a character offset from the start of the file.
-As well as being more friendly to human interpretation, mode allow fragment references to be more readily mapped between versions of a text, or to be updated as a text is edited.
-However, since modes reflect some aspects of the structure of the underlying texts, most will only be applicable to particular types of Resources.
-Complex texts which have parts with different structures may not be fully addressable using just a single higher level mode.
+2. Fragment references can be more readily mapped between versions of a text.

+Since modes reflect the structure of the underlying texts, most will only be applicable to particular types of resources.
+Complex texts which have parts with different structures may not be fully addressable using a single higher level mode.

 ITF defines a few basic modes but new modes can be defined using the predefined modes as an basis.

 The modes represent a generalised version of a text format.
 A [mode information request](253-mode-information-request)